 The most popular species to target while inshore fishing at St. Simons Island or Jekyll Island are Trout, Redfish, Flounder, and Tripletail.
 Each will take a live shrimp or minnow, but they will also eat artificial baits or fly.

 Inshore trips are best if you keep your party to 4 anglers or less.
-If you prefer to use artificial baits, it is best to have the smallest group possible as it involves a lot of casting and many baits have treble hooks.
-I’ve been hooked enough times to know that it isn’t much fun.
+If you prefer to use artificial baits, it is best to have the smallest group possible to give yourself some elbow room.

 Just let us know when you book your inshore fishing trip which type of tackle you prefer to use whether it is artificial baits, live bait, or fly.
 If you don’t know, don’t worry, we will still have plenty of tackle on the boat and we will guide you in the right direction to give you the best opportunity for success.